 I spent my formative years in Santa Fe, New Mexico in the 1950’s.
-That experience gave me an appreciation for both Native American and Hispanic cultures, and exposure to their works of art.
-My two best friends were Navajos who lived with their families at the Indian School on Cerrillos.
-Later my mother and I moved to San Antonio, Texas where I began studying painting with Warren Hunter, a noted artist and illustrator, in historic La Villita.
+That gave me an appreciation for both Native American and Hispanic cultures, and exposure to their works of art.
+My two best friends were Navajos whose families lived at the Indian School.
+As a kid, I was always drawing with whatever materials were available.
+At age twelve, we moved to San Antonio, Texas where I began studying drawing and painting with Warren Hunter, a noted artist and illustrator.

-After being discharged from the Air Force in 1970, I continued studying art at the University of Houston, receiving a BFA degree in 1974.
-Upon completion, I was accepted for graduate work at Southern Methodist University, the University of Arizona, and the University of New Mexico.
-However, I was also given an opportunity to live and teach in San Miguel de Allende, Mexico for a year, which I chose.
-That experience gave me exposure to the original paintings and murals by well known Mexican painters, and life within a different culture.
-At the end of the year, I was given the chance to do the same thing in Rome, Italy.
-Both of those experiences were overwhelming, and had a profound influence on my work.
+After serving in the Air Force during Vietnam, I continued studying painting at the University of Houston, receiving a BFA degree in 1974.
+Upon completion, I was accepted for graduate work at the University of New Mexico, the University of Arizona, and Southern Methodist University.
+I was also given the opportunity to live and teach in San Miguel de Allende, Mexico for a year, which I chose.
+That gave me exposure to the original paintings and murals by famous Mexican artists, and life within a different culture.
+At the end of the year, I was given the same opportunity to live and teach in Rome, Italy.
+I traveled by freighter, which took several weeks to unload cargo at different ports.
+Those experiences were unique and had a profound influence on my work.
 After returning to Texas, I was accepted in the graduate program at the University of Houston, and received a MFA degree in 1981.
-Over the years I have taught all levels of painting and drawing at various institutions until 1990 when I began painting full time.